2008 LIVE SAFE BE PREPARED

 NOKR wants to remind everyone about the importance of family and NOKR’s FREE resource which is used in the event of an accident, if someone goes missing or in the event of a disaster such as the recent Hurricane Katrina, London bombing or Asian Tsunami.
 It only takes a minute to register and it only takes a few seconds for accidents to happen.
 Help NOKR help you stay safe.
 Please take a few minutes out of your day and safeguard the ones you love, it’s the best gift you’ll ever give this holiday.
 Visit WWW.NOKR.ORG

 Mark Cerney the Founder and Executive Director Said “NOKR is preparing Americans from Coast to Coast.
-NOKR has nationwide visibility and can be found on the California State websites www.ca.gov under quick hits, on the Texas State website under Featured Sites http://www.texas.gov on the Florida State website http://florida.gov under Hot Topics as well as our nations capital at the Washington DC Emergency Information Center http://eic.rrc.dc.gov listed under Emergency Information.
+NOKR has nationwide visibility and can be found on the California State websites www.ca.gov under quick hits, on the Texas State website under Featured Sites https://www.texas.gov on the Florida State website https://florida.gov under Hot Topics as well as our nations capital at the Washington DC Emergency Information Center https://eic.rrc.dc.gov listed under Emergency Information.
 NOKR is listed on most all US State websites.
 Mark Cerney also went on to say “NOKR has spanned beyond the USA and has nearly 1000 volunteers working to spread the word and register those in their community in almost every nation from Australia to Zimbabwe”.

 Johnny Keene NOKR’s resident law enforcement expert and also the Assistant Executive Director at NOKR said “The rewards of being involved with NOKR came full circle as I reunited those displaced in shelters in the recent Katrina disaster.
 Our volunteers in the affected areas of this disaster had forwarded NOKR the list of those in shelters nationwide.
 I was charged with running many of those names for families seeking to find their lost loved ones".
 Johnny also said that he was authorized to perform these searches not as a staff member of NOKR but as a sworn law enforcement officer in Southern California.